BDC Hamburger Icon

 What do general ledgers tell you?

+• General ledgers prepare a trial balance.
 Preparing a trial balance means adding debits and credits to ensure both columns match.
-This practice ensures your books are accurate and have no mathematical errors.
+This practice ensures your books are accurate and free from mathematical errors.
 Most companies prepare a trial balance at the end of each reporting period.
+“General ledgers are powerful tools for analysis,” Ronald noted.
+“They help you prepare a trial balance to ensure your debits and credits match.
+They offer a clear view of your business’s financial health — monitoring cash flow, spotting trends and identifying discrepancies.”

+• General ledgers make it easier to spot problems.
 One of the most significant benefits of using a general ledger is that it becomes easier to spot financial problems in your business.
-For instance, if your expenses have been significantly higher over the past year, reviewing your general ledger can help you uncover why.
+For instance, if your expenses have been significantly higher over the past year, reviewing your general ledger can help you uncover the cause.

 Posting transactions to your general ledger is part of the accounting cycle.
 The accounting cycle is a set of steps used to identify and maintain your business's transaction records.